 Integrating global patient registries & natural history studies.
 We are working on ways to aggregate and analyze data across multiple registries to gain a more rigorous, comprehensive view of the condition.

 Patient-focused Drug Development meeting.
 In June of 2020, the FSHD Society convened the landmark externally-led patient-focused drug development (EL-PFDD) meeting on FSHD.
-Testimony from hundreds of patients has been released in our Voice of the Patient Report.
+The resulting Voice of the Patient Report has been submitted to the FDA and EMA.

 Interested in learning more about this exciting project?